NREL/EnergyPlus/doc/src/docs/EngineeringReference/12-AlternativeModeling.md

 ### RoomAir Models

 The group of models described in this section is used to account for non-uniform room air temperatures that may occur within the interior air volume of a zone.
 These models are accessed using the RoomAirModelType input object.
 RoomAir modeling was added to EnergyPlus starting with Version 1.2.
 Although there are many types of analyses (comfort, indoor air quality, etc) that might benefit from localized modeling of how room air varies across space, most of the room air models in EnergyPlus only address the distribution of *temperature* within the zone.
 This allows surface heat transfer and air system heat balance calculations to be made taking into account natural thermal stratification of air and different types of intentional air distribution designs such as under-floor and side-wall displacement ventilation that purport to extract room air at higher-than-mean temperatures.
-The exception is the RoomAirflowNetwork model, which integrates the AirflowNetwork model.
+The exception is the RoomAirflowNetwork model, which integrates the AirflowNetwork model and applies the nodal airflow model within zones.
 Note that EnergyPlus does **not** have completely general methods of modeling room air that are applicable to every conceivable type of airflow that might occur in a zone.
 Such models (e.g. RANS-CFD) are too computationally expensive to use with EnergyPlus for the foreseeable future.
 The models that are available in EnergyPlus offer only limited modeling capabilities for select room airflow configurations.
 Also note that because the complete mixing model for room air has long been the standard in building energy simulation, there is not currently a consensus on how to best model non-uniform air temperatures in buildings.
 Therefore, it is up to the user to have a good understanding of when, where, and how to apply the room air models available in EnergyPlus.
 The rest of this section provides some guidance in the way of examples and further discussion of the models available in EnergyPlus.

 EnergyPlus offers the different types of air models listed in the table below along with the input objects associated with the use of that model.